KevinKra/Notes/certifications/aws/developer/resource.md

 ### Service Graph

 - X-Ray uses the data that your application sends to generate a service graph.
 - Each AWS resource that sends data to X-Ray appears as a _service_ in the graph.
 - **Edges** connect the services that work together to serve requests. **Edges connect clients to your application, and your application to the downstream services and resources that it uses.**
 - **A service graph is a `JSON` document** that contains information about the services and resources that make up your application.
 The X-Ray console uses the service graph to **generate a visualization or _service map_**.

-- For a distributed application, _X-Ray combines nodes from all services that process requests with **the same trace ID** into a single service graph._ The first service that the request hits adds a **tracing header** that is propagated between the front end and services that it calls.
+- For a distributed application, _X-Ray combines nodes from all services that process requests with **the same trace ID** into a single service graph._ The first service that the request hits adds a **tracing header** that is propagated between the frontend and services that it calls.

   - For example, Scorekeep runs a web API that calls a microservice (an AWS Lambda function) to generate a random name by using a Node.js library.
 The X-Ray SDK for Java generates the trace ID and includes it in calls to Lambda. **Lambda sends tracing data and passes the trace ID to the function.** The X-Ray SDK for Node.js also uses the trace ID to send data.
 As a result, nodes for the API, the Lambda service, and the Lambda function all appear as separate, but connected, nodes on the service map.